+If you want to change it up, check out these great flank steak taco recipes.
 For more Mexican ideas to serve or pair with tacos, check out What To Serve With Ceviche.

 An oven with broiler is how I made these.
 If you don't have a broiler, you can use an air fryer or add some oil or cooking spray to a hot frying pan to cook the fish.